Hsankesara/VoxelMorph-PyTorch/README.md

-# VoxelMorph-Pytorch
+# VoxelMorph-PyTorch

-Unofficial Python implementation of VoxelMorph- An unsupervised 3D deformable image registration method
+An unofficial PyTorch implementation of VoxelMorph- An unsupervised 3D deformable image registration method